Female worker being harassed

 /

 When assessing a sexual harassment claim, the severity or pervasiveness of the conduct is evaluated.
 Severity refers to the nature of an incident of sexual harassment, and pervasiveness refers to the frequency that such actions occur.
-The conduct needs to be sufficiently severe or pervasive to create what courts would consider a hostile work environment.
+The conduct needs to be sufficiently severe or pervasive to create what courts would consider an intimidating, hostile, or offensive work environment.

 Today's Sexual Harassment Statistics Are Alarming